"""Representation of an IHM mmCIF file as a set of Python classes.

 return (self._force_polymer or

-len(self.sequence) == 0 or
+(len(self.sequence) == 0 and not self._hint_branched) or

 len(self.sequence) > 1